mvo5/snappy/docs/security.md

 Apps should typically only use common groups with `caps` and common templates with `security-template` and avoid `security-policy` and `security-override`.

-Snaps that are of `type: framework` (see frameworks.md) will use any of the above (since framework snaps' purpose is to extend the system and require additional privilege).

 The available templates and policy groups of the target system can be seen by running `snappy-security list` on the target system.